msabramo/python_setuptools_extversion/README.md

 python_setuptools_extversion
 ============================

-Adds an `extversion` param to setup that can be a callable
+Adds an `extversion` param to `setup` that can specify various ways of getting a version string dynamically, from an external source:

+- A Python function
+- An external program (e.g.: `git`, `hg`, etc.)

 Examples
 --------